dti-cognaio/cognaio-cloud-extract-helm/ReadMe.md

 Frontend: https://cognaio.example.group/cognaioanalyze

-Per default a temporary trial license will be active for a limited amount of time (14 days) and with a limited rate limitation of analyze request (250 requests/day).
+By default a temporary trial license will be active for a limited amount of time (14 days) and with a limited rate limitation of analyze request (250 requests/day).
 During this trial phase, it is expected to request and apply an official platform license.
 A Platform license describes the available features and their limits and an expiration date.
 A license can be requested in two modes:

 - online, allows online activation, as reporting back the current counts of a license and it´s features to the license server at a certain interval of time

-- offline, checking the current feature counts locally at a certain interval of time. exceeding feature limits or expiration date, will raise warnings via email to the current Members of the My Cognaio Administration layer.
+- offline, checking the current feature counts locally at a certain interval of time. exceeding feature limits or expiration date, will raise warnings via email to the current members of the My Cognaio Administration layer.
 An offline license also requires an offline activation.

 In a dedicated environment only the offline method is recommended.